RivJams/MazeMadness/README.md

 ## Challenges

 With any program that already has it's building blocks exposed, it takes a little bit to figure out exactly how things are expected to work and how everything plays together.
+Messing with the move function was also a bit of a pain, so I decided not to use it and went with a slightly different approach.

 ## Design Ideas